krishna-das-m/krishna-das-m.github.io/_posts/2024-11-28-hypothesis-testing1.md

 At the heart of this process is the concept of the **p-value** and the **significance level ($$\alpha$$)**.
 To put in a mathematical perspective, we loot at the probability of obtaining the observed data under the assumption that  the null hypothesis is true.
 This probability threshold commonly called as significance level $$\alpha$$, determines whether to reject the null hypothesis when the null hypothesis is true (Type I error).
 A common value for $$\alpha$$ is $$5\%$$.
 This means that there a $$5\%$$ risk of rejecting the null hypothesis. i.e. believing there is a difference in the observed evidence when there actually isn't.

-#### How Do We Make a Decision? test-statistic and p-Value

-Once the null and alternative hypotheses are defined, the next critical step in hypothesis testing is to evaluate the evidence provided by the data.
-This evidence helps us decide whether to reject or fail to reject the null hypothesis.
-But how do we quantify this evidence in a way that allows for a clear and objective decision?
-One way is to look at the p-value and second method is test-statistic

-> [! p-value]
 > The **p-value** is the probability of observing the data—or something more extreme—assuming that the null hypothesis is true.

 **p-value**provides a measure of how compatible the data is with the null hypothesis.
 A smaller p-value indicates that the observed data is less likely under the null hypothesis, providing stronger evidence against it.
 Now what p-values rejects the null hypothesis.
 For this there's a threshold that we set based on specific circumstances.

-> [!significance level (alpha)]
 > The **significance level ($$\alpha$$)** is a threshold we set in advance to determine whether the p-value is small enough to reject the null hypothesis.
 In essence, $$\alpha$$ defines the maximum probability of making a **Type I error**—rejecting the null hypothesis when it is actually true.

 The significance level represents our tolerance for risk in making an incorrect conclusion.
 A common value for $$\alpha$$ is **0.05** (or 5%), although it can vary depending on the context.
 For example: